AhmedNayel-1/bigchief45.github.io/content/posts/setting-up-elastic-beanstalk-health-checks-with-a-django-application/index.md

 I was having an issue the past few days with Django and Elastic Beanstalk in a production environment that was driving me nuts.

 Basically the Elastic Beanstalk environment was in a permament Severe/Degraded state.
-The health monitoring was reporting that 100% of the requests to the load balancer where `4xx` requests:
+The health monitoring was reporting that 100% of the requests to the load balancer were `4xx` requests:

 ![Elastic Beanstalk 4xx requests](/posts/setting-up-elastic-beanstalk-health-checks-with-a-django-application/eb_unhealthy_400_requests.png)

 This issue was probably caused by several reasons.
-In this post I will go over the reasons I think I was experiencing it, and how it was fixed in the end.
+In this post I will go over the possible causes, and how I managed to resolve this issue.

 <!--more-->